mbalazin/cse599c-17sp-tutorials/myria/MyriaWeb.md

 store(reachable, Reachable);
 ```

+### 6.2.
+Connected components
-*Find the connected components in twitter dataset*
+Here is another example of a `do...while` loop used to find the connected components in the Twitter dataset.

 ```sql
 edges = scan(TwitterK);
 con_comp = select src as nid, src as cid